|Guide||♦||12 Triplogs||0 Topics|

 Bring proper climbing gear, including helmets.

 The Tohono O'odham Nation believes this mountain to be home of the creator, I'itoi.
 This deity turned ants into people, forming the first individuals of their nation.
 They believe he still watches over their people from his cave in the mountain.
 This will help explain some of the trinkets you find at the peak, which are offerings to their god.
-The tribe grants access to the mountain (with permit) from the west side but ask all visitors to respect the sacred nature of this place.
+The tribe grants access to the mountain (with a permit) from the west side but ask all visitors to respect this place's sacred nature.
 The east side is currently not part of their territory and does not require permits.

 From the ranch gate, you will hike up the road.
 Be sure to obey all trail signs as you are traveling over private property.
 Thankfully, as long as people stay on good behavior, access is being granted by the landowners.
 After you pass the ranch, the next mile or so of the trail is pleasant, wandering its way up the creek of Thomas Canyon.

 After 1.5 miles total, you will leave the creek and begin a series of steep switchbacks.
 It gets eroded at the top, and you run into fire-ravaged areas and a lot of dirt erosion slopes.
 It is easy to get off trail in a few places, so watch for cairns.

 When you get through the worst and finally arrive at the saddle, you will run into a climber campsite.
-There is no water here, but this is a good place to cache extra water you will only need for the hike back.
+There is no water here, but this is an excellent place to cache extra water you will only need for the hike back.
 From here, try to find the good trail that heads up the ridge to your west (and a bit north).
 You are aiming for the distinct notch in the mountain.
 Scramble up to the base of the notch.
 It is an off-trail romp up a gully.

 The first pitch is about 30 feet under a boulder.
 It is easy except for one, perhaps, 5.5 move.